odisfm/zcx-core/docs/content/reference/control-reference/z-control.md

 ### type
 `string='standard'`

-Changing this property from the default `standard` will create a specialised ZControl.
+Changing this option from the default `standard` will create a specialised ZControl.
 Allowed value is the name of any installed [control classes](/tutorials/getting-started/zcx-concepts#control-classes).

 ___
 ### color